-PAPs are created when the SGIP BOD receives proposals from SGIP members, working groups, committees, or other interested parties who have identified issues with interoperability standards, such as a gap or overlap among standards.
+PAPs are created when the SGIP BOD receives proposals (through the SGIP Technical Committee) from SGIP members, working groups, committees, or other interested parties who have identified issues with interoperability standards, such as a gap or overlap among standards.
 The SGIP BOD approves the PAP proposal, and experts in relevant SDOs and SSOs are brought together to create the PAP working group management team.
 The PAPs themselves are executed within the scopes of participating SDOs, SSOs, and users groups that sign up for tasks that implement the plans.